 All interested and qualified sophomores, juniors, and seniors are encouraged to apply.
 Qualified juniors and seniors at other U.S. colleges or universities are also welcome to apply.
 You can learn more about the program by viewing program information online at the Study Abroad section of the Office of International Affairs.

-If you have questions concerning the content of the program, contact Asst.
-Dean Monte Smith.
+If you have questions concerning the content of the program, contact Professor Anne Ralph.
 Questions concerning the application process, fees, financial aid or any other matters should be directed to Jeannie Simmons at email@example.com.

 The Oxford Pre-Law Program uses an online application process available from the Office of International Affairs, which can be accessed through buckeyelink.osu.edu.
-The application deadline for the summer 2014 Oxford Pre-Law program is February 1, 2014.
+The application deadline for the Summer 2015 Oxford Pre-Law program is February 1, 2015.
 Early application is recommended.